Budgeting: How to create a budget and stick with it

 Sticking to a budget

 Changing your money habits won’t happen overnight.
 Making – and sticking – with a budget takes effort, but here are a few important tips for being successful.

 - Create a tool that works for you.
 Be realistic and start looking at your finances one month at a time.
 Create a way that’s easy for you to track income and spending in real time, whether that’s a daily journal or putting receipts in a folder that you review at the end of each week.

 - Analyze your spending habits.
 This is an opportunity to take a comprehensive look at your spending, and it is also the easiest way to look for areas where you can cut back.
 If you know you’re prone to impulse spending, create a plan that’s doable to help you limit that spending.

-- .
+- Set a goal .
 Whether it’s small or large, it’s helpful to have an end goal and something you’re working towards.
 Also, rewarding yourself, even in small ways, can help you keep up with any progress you’ve made.